DerGuru/The-Resonant/Chapters/P2-02 - Forbidden Maps.md

 Milo whistled.
 “You’re going to make me afraid of furniture.”

 Jason traced the route with his finger.
 The map’s crease split the corner of Mill‑4 like a healed scar.
 “We’re still guessing,” he said.
-“Could all be mundane—the lights, the benches, the detours.
+“Could all be mundane - the lights, the benches, the detours.
 Budget, or laziness.”

 “Sure,” Lina said.
 “And I’ll believe in coincidence after my third coffee.”

 Jason’s phone lay face‑up on the table, screen dark.
 He thumbed the side button once.
-A small waveform glowed in the corner—no icon, no app name.
+A small waveform glowed in the corner - no icon, no app name.
 He turned the volume down to a polite murmur and set the device between the three of them.

 “RAE?” he said, as if calling into another room.